2004 New England Patriots season: Week 6: vs. Seattle Seahawks

 After a New England punt to start the second half, the Seahawks drove into Patriots territory.
 Shaun Alexander fumbled inside the Patriots 40-yard line, but the Seahawks were able to recover the ball and eventually settled for another field goal by Brown.
 On the fumble play, Patriots starting cornerback Tyrone Poole suffered an injury to his already ailing knee, and would not play meaningful snaps again all season.
 After three quarters, the Patriots led 20–9.
 On the first possession of the fourth quarter, Brady scrambled for a first down in Seattle territory but was hit by Michael Boulware, knocking the ball (and Brady's helmet) free.
 The Seahawks recovered, but were forced to punt.
 However, on the ensuing Patriots drive, Brady was intercepted by Boulware in Patriots territory, setting up a 9-yard touchdown run by Alexander.
 Hasselbeck then found Jeremy Stevens for a two-point conversion to make the deficit 20–17.
 New England responded with a lengthy drive ending with a Vinatieri field goal to go up by 6 points with under 7 minutes to play.
 The Seahawks drove deep into New England territory with a chance to take the lead, but Hasselbeck was assessed a costly intentional grounding penalty and Brown had to kick a field goal.
 Thus, the Patriots took the ball back with 3 minutes to play leading 23–20, both teams having all three timeouts.
 Facing a 3rd down and 8 from his own 39-yard line, Brady threw a deep pass that Bethel Johnson caught on a full-out diving leap inside the Seahawks 15-yard line.
 Dillon then sealed the win with a 9-yard touchdown run, which put him over 100 yards for the day.
 The win was the 20th in a row for New England.
+The Patriots would not host the Seahawks again until 2016.